namantam1/x86-assembly/README.md

 # Assembly tutorial

-This repository contains the assembly programs, I created while learning assembly programming from the book **Programming from the Ground Up** by **Jonathan Bartlell**.
+This repository provides the assembly programs I wrote while studying assembly programming from many different sources, including the book _"Programming from the Ground Up"_ by _Jonathan Bartlell_.

-> I highly recommend this book to learn how a CPU executes a program, how memory is laid off, and how it moves back and forth from RAM to CPU to do computation and store results.
-You will also get a very well understanding of how high-level programs such as C/C++ compile down to machine code.
+This book is a must-read if you want to understand how a CPU runs programs, how memory is allocated, and how it switches back and forth between RAM and the CPU to do calculations and save results.
+Additionally, you'll gain a thorough grasp of how high-level programs like C/C++ translate into machine code.

 These assembly programs are 32-bit programs for an **x86 processor** and Linux operating system with **AT&T** syntax which can be compiled using _GNU/GCC compiler_.

+> **❗Important Note:** As I am new to assembly programming, the information provided in this repository might not be entirely accurate or error-free, despite my best efforts to prevent them.
+The knowledge contained in this repository is the result of information I've learned from a variety of sources.
+>
+> Your comments are very appreciated if you discover any incorrect information.
+For it, you may create a PR.
+For further information, see the guidelines for your contributions.

 The code can be compiled, linked, and executed as follows: